kieranknowles1/nixcfg/readme.md

 Here are some mistakes I made and lessons learned while setting up this repository.

+### Don't Use Wayland Yet

+Wayland is still quite buggy for me.
+I've had issues with flickering and Proton games don't seem to work at all.
+Stick with X11 for now.
+Your choice will persist between reboots.

 ### Make Sure You Have a User

 It's completely valid syntax to have a system without any usable users.
 Make sure your config